7 Tips for How To Prioritize Tasks Effectively

 Most designers, regardless of whether you are self employed or an employee, have a to-do list full of all kinds of different tasks that are fighting for attention.
 It may include finalizing a project for one client, working on an estimate for another client, responding to emails, recording payments and working on financials, etc. With so many different things going on and a to-do list that likely includes tasks related to several different projects, knowing how to effectively prioritize can be a real challenge.

 Having productivity in your work day is important, but having productivity on the right tasks is what will really lead to a successful use of your time.
-In this article we’ll look at 7 tips that may be of help to you when struggling with knowing what to work on next.
+In this article we’ll look at 7 tips on how to prioritize tasks when struggling with managing a creative project.

 1. Respect Deadlines